CyberCactus64/Funnyware/README.md

-# Ransomware Project
+# Ransomware written in Go, for educational purposes

 ## 📜 Overview
-This project is a ransomware written in **Go** (Golang), designed to encrypt files using **AES-256 encryption**
+A working ransomware written in **Go** (Golang), designed to encrypt all the user files using **AES-256 encryption**

 ### ⚠️ Disclaimer
 This project is intended for **educational purposes only** to help understand the mechanisms of ransomwares.
-Misuse of this code for malicious purposes is illegal and unethical.
-Use responsibly.
+Misuse of this code for malicious purposes is illegal and unethical!
+Test this code only on a virtual machine or on devices that do not belong to others.

+---

 ## 🚀 Features
 1. **File Encryption with AES-256**
-   - Encrypts all files in target directories using the Advanced Encryption Standard with a 256-bit key.
+   - Encrypts all files in target directories (/Users for Windows systems and /home for Linux systems) using AES-256.

-2. **Desktop Background Change**
-   - Automatically changes the victim's desktop wallpaper to a custom image.
+2. **Encryption Key Generation**
+   - Generates a unique AES-256 encryption key for each victim.
+   - The decryption key is then made available only through a payment, as part of the ransom process.
+   - The key is sent to a remote server, ensuring it’s inaccessible without fulfilling the ransom demands.

 3. **Ransom Note Generation**
    - Creates a text file with details on:
-     - Instructions to download and install Tor Browser.
+     - Threats and instructions to install the Tor Browser.
-     - Navigating to a specific .onion site for payment and decryption software.
+     - A reference to a specific .onion site (for the proof of concept, a normal webpage is used) for payment and decryption software.

+---

 ## 🔧 Technical Details
 ### File Encryption
 - **Algorithm:** AES-256 in GCM mode
-- **Key Handling:** A unique key is generated for each instance, stored securely for decryption upon payment.
-- **Targets:** Recursively scans and encrypts files in user-defined directories (e.g., `/home/user` on Linux or `C:\Users` on Windows).
+- **Targets:** Recursively scans and encrypts files in specific directories (`/home/user` on Linux and `C:\Users` on Windows, for example).
 - **Exclusions:** Skips not important folders and critical system files to avoid rendering the machine unbootable.

-### Desktop Background Change
-- Replaces the victim's current wallpaper with a custom image provided in the payload.

-### Ransom Note
-- Automatically generates a file named `READ_ME.txt` or equivalent in Desktop
-- Includes:
-  - Steps to download Tor Browser.
-  - The onion URL for the ransom page (with instructions for payment and decryption)

 ### Written in Go
 - **Why Go?**